A-perez2265/DatabaseProject25/README.md

+The file to run the program lives in the file 'testfinal.py'

+**First time use no database**

 Once you have cloned this repo onto your local machine you can run these commands in your terminal in order

 1. Creates the db with the appropraite tables